18F/usps-proxy/README.md

 A Sinatra server that makes the USPS API a tad easier to consume on the client-side.

+This gem sits alongside the namespace created by the [`USPS` gem](https://github.com/gaffneyc/usps).

 ## Why?

 - The USPS API is XML-based.
 This makes is JSON-accessible.